Non-profit or for-profit for a homeschool co-op?

 Shay,

 But maybe you meant “co-op” in a broader sense to mean a group of homeschoolers.
-Your business can sell a service to a group of homeschool families.
-But that’s not a co-op and you shouldn’t call it a co-op.
-It confutes the customers.
+Your business can sell a service to a group of homeschool families, but then it’s not a co-op and you should not call it a co-op t avoid confusing your customers.

-There are many reasons why homeschool co-ops form and operate as nonprofit organizations rather than businesses.
+There are many reasons why homeschool co-ops form and operate as nonprofit organizations rather than as businesses.
 I already explained the first reason: volunteers.
-Here’s the more of reasons:
+Here’s are more reasons:

-1. Volunteers: a businesses cannot have volunteers working for it.
-A nonprofit can have volunteer labor.
-So homeschool co-ops that depend on volunteer labor are formed as nonprofit organizations.
+1. Volunteers: a business cannot have volunteers working for it, but a nonprofit organization can use volunteer labor.
+So homeschool co-ops that use volunteer labor must be formed as nonprofit organizations.

-2. Ownership and Control: A nonprofit is not owned by anyone; the volunteer board runs the group and decides what everyone will get paid.
-The board can fire any staff including the Executive Director (the head honcho) and hire another Executive Director.
-The board can also vote to remove other board members including the founder.
+2. Ownership and Control: A nonprofit is not owned by anyone; a board of volunteers runs the group and decides everything including who to hire and what to pay them.
+The board can hire and fire any staff including the Executive Director (the head honcho) and hire another Executive Director.
+The board can also vote to remove other board members including any of the founders.
 So if you want to remain in control, then you may chose to operate this homeschool group as a business.
-Don’t call it a co-op and don’t expect the parents to help out.
-Call it a homeschool service.

 This issue of ownership and control is a big stumbling block for many.
-Some homeschool leaders want so much to remain in control that they run their groups as a business owned by them.
-That’s perfectly legitimate.
+Some homeschool leaders want to remain in control so much that they run their groups as a business owned by them.
+That’s perfectly legitimate if set up that way legally.
 But then they miss out on tax benefits, donations, volunteer labor and the support of a board.

 Many leaders, especially the founders, ask how they can remain in control and still lead a nonprofit group.
 I explain they cannot be in control, but they can influence who is on the board.
 Nonprofits can have the board replace itself with like-minded individuals.
 That keeps their vision and mission where they want it.
 This is mostly what they care about: keeping the vision and mission pure.